Exact solution of a non-Hermitian $\mathscr{PT}$-symmetric Heisenberg spin chain: Wavefunction in one particle sector

 For $\mu=\pm i(\frac{1}{2}-\xi_-)$, the above wavefunction reduces to the non-normalized wavefunction of the left bound mode

 For $\mu=\pm i(\frac{1}{2}+\xi_-)$, we get the non-normalized wavefunction of the right bound mode

-Properly normalizing the wavefunctions given by Eq.\eqref{lsolpsi} and Eq.\eqref{rsolpsi}, we can plot the wavefunction for both real and complex boundary fields.
+Properly normalizing the modulus of the squares of wavefunctions given by Eq.\eqref{lsolpsi} and Eq.\eqref{rsolpsi}, we can plot the modulus squared wavefunction for both real and complex boundary fields.
 As shown in Figure \ref{fig:wfn}, we see that the wavefunction is exponentially localized sharply at the boundary in the case of the real boundary fields and as the imaginary part of the field is increased, the localized wavefunction starts to broaden thereby making the demarcation of the bulk and boundary flimsy.